 Products claiming to be ‘flushable’

-Yevhen Prozhyrko/ShutterstockProducts claiming to be ‘flushable’ such as certain brands of cat liter and wipes still create a high risk of clogged drains.
-Cat liter is still highly absorbent after you flush it and toxins from cat feces may get leaked into the ocean and harm marine life.
+Yevhen Prozhyrko/ShutterstockProducts claiming to be ‘flushable’ such as certain brands of cat litter and wipes still create a high risk of clogged drains.
+Cat litter is still highly absorbent after you flush it and toxins from cat feces may get leaked into the ocean and harm marine life.
 Flushable wipes also don’t break down properly and often get caught on other things creating large clots in pipes.
+These are the 12 things to never flush down the toilet.

 Lemon Tree Images/ShutterstockCondoms are made of latex, which doesn’t disintegrate in water, so never, ever flush them.
 Throw them in the trash or dispose of them at a waste treatment center.
 If you flush them, they may end up in the ocean and marine life often mistakes them for food and chokes.